 - Obinutuzumab (Gazyva®)

-- Rituximab and the endoglycosidase hyaluronidase human (Rituxan Hycela™)
+- The combination of the monoclonal antibody rituximab and the enzyme endoglycosidase hyaluronidase human (Rituxan Hycela™)

 - Axicabtagene ciloleucel (Yescarta®)